Space U Odyssey

 • Sports drink powder packs for water bottles (not energy drinks)

-• Backpack (day pack) - marked with name and troop # (one you don't mind losing)
+• Backpack (day pack) - marked with name (one you don't mind losing)

 • Insect repellent (non-aerosol)